Overview

-We manage approximately 2,500 hectares of greenspace across Bournemouth, Christchurch, and Poole.
-Grass areas are managed differently depending on their location and use.
-Some areas are mown regularly, while others are left to grow.
+We manage around 2,500 hectacres of greenspace across Bournemouth, Christchurch and Poole.
+Grass areas are managed differently across the area depending on the location and how the land is used.
+Some areas are mown regularly and some are left to grow.

 Meadows